skinkie/PyMaplibreNativeQt/README.md

     }())) {
 }
 ```

-Might need #include "types.hpp" in settings.hpp.
+(above not required anymore)

 So the questions are:
- 1. is it possible to just compile the libMapLibreWidgets.so, and link that while specifying which objects Shiboken6 needs to expose.
+ 1. ~~is it possible to just compile the libMapLibreWidgets.so, and link that while specifying which objects Shiboken6 needs to expose.~~ _wrapper.cpp classes need to be added to the compilation.
- 2. must the object be rewritten (like a custom wrapper) so we can do the basic stuff like adding and setting styles in Python, or can we prevent this?
+ 2. ~~must the object be rewritten (like a custom wrapper) so we can do the basic stuff like adding and setting styles in Python, or can we prevent this?~~ basic setup works
+ 3. https://github.com/maplibre/maplibre-native-qt/issues/221 seems to be an upstream bug.

 ##  How to reproduce the state I am at now on ArchLinux:

+Might need #include "types.hpp" in settings.hpp.

 ```
 pacman -S libxml2-legacy